Body hair

-Body hair, or androgenic hair, is the terminal hair that develops on the human body during and after puberty.
-It is differentiated from the head hair and less visible vellus hair, which is much finer and lighter in color.
-The growth of androgenic hair is related to the level of androgens (often referred to as male hormones) and the density of androgen receptors in the dermal papillae.
+Body hair or androgenic hair is terminal hair that develops on the human body during and after puberty.
+It is different from head hair and also from less visible vellus hair, which is much finer and lighter in color.
+Growth of androgenic hair is related to the level of androgens (male hormones) and the density of androgen receptors in the dermal papillae.
 Both must reach a threshold for the proliferation of hair follicle cells.
+It occurs to varying degrees in most human populations.

 From childhood onward, regardless of sex, vellus hair covers almost the entire area of the human body.
 Exceptions include the lips, the backs of the ears, palms of hands, soles of the feet, certain external genital areas, the navel, and scar tissue.
-The density of hair – i.e. the number of hair follicles per unit area of skin – varies from person to person.
+Density of hair – i.e. the number of hair follicles per unit area of skin – varies from person to person.
 In many cases, areas on the human body that contain vellus hair will begin to produce darker and thicker body hair during puberty, such as the first growth of beard hair on a male and female adolescent's previously smooth chin; although it may appear thinner on the female.

 Androgenic hair follows the same growth pattern as the hair that grows on the scalp, but with a shorter anagen phase and longer telogen phase.
 While the anagen phase for the hair on one's head lasts for years, the androgenic hair growth phase for body hair lasts a few months.
-The telogen phase for body hair lasts close to a year.
+The telogen phase for hair lasts for varying lengths of time, depending on where the hair is, from a few weeks up to nearly a year.
 This shortened growing period and extended dormant period explains why the hair on the head tends to be much longer than other hair found on the body.
-Differences in length seen in comparing the hair on the back of the hand and pubic hair, for example, can be explained by varied growth cycles in those two regions.
+Differences in length seen in comparing the hair on the back of the hand and pubic hair, for example, can be explained by varied growth cycles in those regions.
 The same goes for differences in body hair length seen in different people, especially when comparing men and women.

 Distribution

 Like much of the hair on the human body, leg, arm, chest, and back hair begin as vellus hair.
-As people age, the hair in these regions will often begin to grow darker and more abundantly.
-This will typically happen during or after puberty.
+As people age, the hair in these regions begins to grow darker and more abundantly.
+This growth occurs during or after puberty.
 Men will often have more abundant, coarser hair on the arms and back, while women tend to have a less drastic change in the hair growth in these areas but do experience a significant change in thickness of hairs.
 However, some women will grow darker, longer hair in one or more of these regions.

 Chest and abdomen

 Vellus hair grows on the chest and abdomen of both sexes at all stages of development.
-After puberty and extending into adulthood, a lot of males grow increasing amounts of terminal hair over the chest and abdomen areas.
-Adult women also typically can grow terminal hairs around the areola though in many cultures these hairs are typically removed.
+During the final stages of puberty and extending into adulthood, men grow increasing amounts of terminal hair over the chest and abdomen areas.
+Adult women can also grow terminal hairs around the areola.